i30817/libretrofuzz/README.rst

   --system <NAME libretro-fuzz only>
                         Directory name in the server to download thumbnails.
                         If not provided, asked from the user.
-  --skip FLOAT          Delay in seconds to skip thumbnails download.
-                        [default: 0; 0<=x<=10]
-  --skipi FLOAT         Delay in seconds after download to skip replacing
+  --delay-after FLOAT   Seconds after download to skip replacing thumbnails.
-                        displayed thumbnails.
-Grey border is unchanged and blue border is new.  [default: 0; 0<=x<=10] --filter GLOB         Restricts downloads to game labels globs - not paths - in the playlist, can be used multiple times and matches reset thumbnails, --filter '*' downloads all.
+                        No effect if called with --no-image.
+[0<=x<=10] --delay FLOAT         Seconds to skip thumbnails download.
+[0<=x<=10] --filter GLOB         Restricts downloads to game labels globs - not paths - in the playlist, can be used multiple times and matches reset thumbnails, --filter '*' downloads all.
+  --no-image            Don't show images even with chafa installed.
   --no-merge            Disables missing thumbnails download for a label if
                         there is at least one in cache to avoid mixing thumbnails from different server directories on
                         repeated calls.
 No effect if called with --filter.
   --no-fail             Download any score.
 To restrict or retry use --filter.
+  --no-subtitle         Remove subtitle after ' - ' or ': ' for mismatched
+                        labels and server names. ':' can't occur in server names, so if the server has 'Name\_ subtitle.png' and not 'Name - subtitle.png' (uncommon), this option doesn't help.
+To restrict or retry use --filter.
   --no-meta             Ignores () delimited metadata and may cause false
                         positives.
 Forced with --before.
   --hack                Matches [] delimited metadata and may cause false
                         positives, Best used if the hack has thumbnails.
                         Ignored with --before.
-  --no-subtitle         Remove subtitle after ' - ' or ': ' for mismatched
-                        labels and server names. ':' can't occur in server names, so if the server has 'Name\_ subtitle.png' and not 'Name - subtitle.png' (uncommon), this option doesn't help.
-To restrict or retry use --filter.
   --before TEXT         Use only the part of the label before TEXT to match.
                         TEXT may not be inside of brackets of any kind, may cause false positives but some labels do not have